mwang25277/ShowOfHands/README.md

 ###Technical Details
 We will be utilizing the MEAN  stack for development of the application.

 We will primarily be making use of the ProPublica Congress API (https://propublica.github.io/congress-api-docs/) which provides legislative data from the House of Represenatives, the Senate, and the Library of Congress.
 The API includes details about members, votes, bills, and other aspects of congressional activity.
-We may also make use of the congress-legislators project (https://github.com/unitedstates/congress-legislators) and the congress project (https://github.com/unitedstates/congress).

 The ProPublica API responds with JSON and XML, so we will be using AJAX in order to parse the data.
 We will use HTML5, CSS3, and JavaScript for the frontend.

+Closing Thoughts:

+Joe: A good exercise and experience with an API that isn't Twitter.
+With more time the site could use some UI polishing, but overall is useable and meaningful as is.

+Asad: Overall it was a good experience working on this project.
+I learned a lot about querying from a third-party API, and managing a database.
+Although we ran into some issues regarding the asynchronous nature of the application, I think our overall product was well done.

+Nathan: upon finishing the project for the semesyter  i learned alot about other ways api's send data, besides the twitter api which is the only one we used in class. node is annoying sometimes with synch issues. id like to add a search button to the bills page where you can search keywords in the title of bills to make it more usable, but for now it works and people can find bills. i believe its a useful site that with more work could be something people could use

+David: This project gave me a wonderful opportunity to further improve the skills I have developed in the course.
+I enjoyed working with the Propublica API as well working more with MongoDB.
+Creating the information visualized in the application from the data given by the API proved to be a fun challenge, and I believe the knowledge I gained from doing so will prove helpful in the future.

+Max: I learned a lot from this semester.
+Being able to develop applications using the MEAN stack is super helpful and useful for the future.
+	 In addition, a lot of this was learning how to use various APIs, getting the data, analyzing the data, and then displaying the data.
+That was also super cool.
+Overall, I'm pretty satisfied with how this turned out.